IlyaLab/gssnng/README.md

 The method works by sampling nearest neighbors for each cell, creating a mini-pseudobulk expression profile, and performing single sample gene set scoring.
 This gives each cell a score and preserves gradients across clusters.

 Works with AnnData objects stored as h5ad files.
-Expression values are taken from adata.X.
+Expression values are taken from adata.X and the smoothed matrix is stored in adata.obsm['smooth_X'].

 Scoring functions, works with ranked or unranked data (**"your mileage may vary"**):